-Like its recent predecessor, the spiral croissant, the cube croissant also comes in a wide variety of flavors depending on which bakery you visit.
+Like its recent predecessor, the spiral croissant, the cube croissant also comes in a wide variety of flavors in addition to the original butter croissant flavor (depending on which bakery you visit).
 To have an idea of what is typically available, here are some of the most popular flavors being served:

 Where can I get cube croissants?

 While cube croissants are a French pastry with a modern twist created by a Swedish baker, they have spread throughout the world from London to Brisbane.